leighshepperson/stubr/README.md

 ## Example - Call Information

-Stubr records information about function calls.
-In particular, the inputs and outputs of a function are recorded in the order that the function is called.

-If the `call_info` option is true, then you can use the function `Stubr.call_info!` to get call information about the stub.
+If the `call_info` option is true, then you can use the function `Stubr.call_info!` to get call information about the stub:

-For example:

 ```elixir
 stubbed = Stubr.stub!([